- What is commercial property insurance?

 Commercial vehicles made for public roads are also excluded from property insurance policies.
 To cover commercial vehicles, you’ll need commercial auto insurance.

-Consider this example: You have a storage area at your office where you store wood mouldings that you sell to clients for floor and ceiling work.
+Example: You have a storage area at your office where you store wood mouldings that you sell to clients for floor and ceiling work.
 Over the weekend, a pipe in the bathroom bursts and floods the storage area.
 Your wood moulding products are damaged by the water.
 The business personal property coverage of commercial property insurance would reimburse you for the damaged products.

 For equipment that you are leasing or renting, mobile equipment insurance can also provide coverage.
 While some insurance policies may include mobile equipment you rent, lease, or borrow from others, often times this is excluded and needs to be added in through an endorsement.